aviaryan/lc3-sublime/README.md

 A Package to provide syntax highlighting for LC3 .asm files in Sublime Text.

-### Some Features
+### Cool Features

-* Goto Symbol corresponds to labels in the assembly code.
+* "Goto Symbol" feature in Sublime Text will correspond to labels in the assembly code.

+### Plans

+* I would like to add a build system for lc3 assembly.
+However in Windows, the LC3Edit.exe (the assembler) doesn't seem to work from command-line.
+If you find a way, please help.